bitcoin-s/bitcoin-s/docs/oracle/build-oracle-server.md

 ## Step 3: Building the Oracle Server

+### Java Binary

 You can build the oracle server with the [sbt native packager](https://github.com/sbt/sbt-native-packager).
 The native packager offers [numerous ways to package the project](https://github.com/sbt/sbt-native-packager#examples).

-In this example we are going to use `stage` which will produce bash scripts we can easily execute.
+In this example we are going to use `universal:stage` which will produce bash scripts we can easily execute.
 You can stage the server with the following command.

 ```bash
 sbt oracleServer/universal:stage